Skip to main content

 What is a color palette generator?

-A color palette generator is a tool that creates harmonious sets of colors for design projects.
-You input a starting color (seed), and the tool generates lighter and darker shades, neutral grays, and semantic colors (success, warning, error) that work together visually.
-This tool also checks every combination against WCAG accessibility standards so your palette is beautiful and readable.
+The Best Answer Hub Color Palette Generator creates harmonious sets of colors for design projects.
+You input a starting color (seed), and it generates lighter and darker shades, neutral grays, and semantic colors (success, warning, error) that work together visually.
+The Best Answer Hub Color Palette Generator also checks every combination against WCAG accessibility standards so your palette is beautiful and readable.

 What is WCAG and why does it matter for colors?